“The concept of waiting bewilders me. There are always deadlines. There are always ticking clocks.” -Whiterose, Mr Robot

 So, if you visit a Toastmasters meeting, you’ll see speakers perform a variety of presentations, including the team presentation.

-Timing Tips From Toastmasters Meetings You Can Use In Your Team Presentation
+Toastmasters Timing Tips to Use in Your Team Presentation

 Now, amidst those Toastmasters presentations, you may see a speaker taking their time walking to the lectern.
 Sometimes, you’ll even see them in mosey mode.
 These speakers are building their courage and mentally preparing what they are going to say.